caiannello/PicoDAW/README.md

 # PicoDAW
-A portable music sequencer and sampler based on Raspberry Pi Pico
+A portable music sequencer and sampler based on Raspberry Pi Pico.

+WORK IN PROGRESS.

+I am just now populating the board and attempting to bring it up.

+There's no software yet!
+Also, I'm hoping that the SDIO SD Card interface is fast enough to stream some audio tracks, since the Pico only has around 250KB or RAM. :D  We'll see.

 ![top](https://github.com/caiannello/PicoDAW/blob/main/hardware/WIP_Top.jpg)
 ![bottom](https://github.com/caiannello/PicoDAW/blob/main/hardware/WIP_Bottom.jpg)